 5. Will the tablet PC make my child's bag even heavier?

-No. The Lenovo Tablet PC weighs less than 2kg.
-An increasing number of textbooks and other printed resources can be stored digitally on the laptop or accessed via CD(loan USB CD/DVD Drives will be available) or online.
+No. The Tablet PC weighs less than 1.5kg.
+An increasing number of textbooks and other printed resources can be stored digitally on the laptop or online.
 Using the tablet significantly reduces the need to carry these to and from school each day.
 Increasing diversity in the homework tasks set will also mean that the girls will not need to carry as many folders or exercise books home every day.
 Ergonomic education, including carrying the laptop to and from school, will form a significant part of the initial Tablet Induction sessions when the girls receive their tablet.
 Should you be concerned about the weight of your daughter's backpack, an inspection of its contents may reveal items that are being carried unnecessarily.

 6. If my daughter decides that she does not like working with a tablet PC can she withdraw from the program?